 - Dinner: Soaked quinoa with veggies and avocado

 As you can see, these meals are comprised mainly of fruits, vegetables, and natural fats.
 This form of eating takes into consideration all of these foods and that they are in their raw form.
 Another area of planning that should be kept in mind is the amount of calories these raw foods are giving you.
 Transitioning from a normal cooked diet to a diet of raw food could drastically reduce calories, as raw foods and vegetables on their own have far fewer calories than their cooked counterparts.
+Including significant amounts of nuts and seeds or nut butters in meals can play an important role in boosting calorie consumption.
+(They can also be an important protein source if your diet is raw vegan.)

 Raw food diet for beginners